sota-zk-labs/zkp-documents/docs/plonk.md

 The n-th roots of unity are employed, where $x^n = 1$.

+You can read about two context that used roots of unity it [here](https://hackmd.io/@benjaminion/bls12-381#Roots-of-unity).

 ### Copy Constraints

 To verify copy constraints, equations such as $a(5) = c(7)$ and $c(10) = c(12)$, PLONK